B2.1: Acting as Director of Client Company

 Privileged communications

 Another issue which needs careful thought is the matter of legal professional privilege, particularly in relation to EU competition issues.
-The European Court of Justice has recently reaffirmed (in Akzo Nobel Chemicals Ltd v The Commission) that in an EU context legal privilege only applies to the extent that the lawyer is independent - i.e. not bound to his client by a relationship of employment.
+The European Court of Justice reaffirmed (in Akzo Nobel Chemicals Ltd v The Commission) that in an EU context legal privilege only applies to the extent that the lawyer is independent - i.e. not bound to their client by a relationship of employment.
 The Commission accepted in its submission that it is possible for documents written by in-house lawyers in preparation for legal proceedings to be subject to privilege but not other documents, and the court appears to have accepted that argument.
 While this decision obviously applies to executive directors, it is possible that the court could extend it to non-executive directors, particularly if there is an issue of breach of competition law before the court.

 Risk areas

-5. If the company goes into insolvent liquidation, administration or receivership all current directors and those who held office in the recent past will automatically be the subject of a report to the Secretary of State on whether proceedings to disqualify them from holding the office of director (and certain other offices) should be taken, on the grounds that the conduct of the director makes him or her unfit to hold that position.
+5. If the company goes into insolvent liquidation, administration or receivership all current directors and those who held office in the recent past will automatically be the subject of a report to the Secretary of State on whether proceedings to disqualify them from holding the office of director (and certain other offices) should be taken, on the grounds that the conduct of the director makes them unfit to hold that position.
 This constitutes a particular risk for those solicitors whose practice units have become limited liability partnerships.
 Disqualification as a company director also disqualifies the individual from being a member of an LLP (and vice versa).

 6. The duties, responsibilities and risks of a company director also extend to "shadow directors" i.e. persons on whose instructions the board of a company is accustomed to act.
 The definition contains an exception, however, for professional advice.
-This exception may be lost if the person in question is actually a director, and in those circumstances, his or her practice unit may be deemed to be a "shadow director" of the company and exposed to the same risks as outlined above.
+This exception may be lost if the person in question is actually a director, and in those circumstances, their practice unit may be deemed to be a "shadow director" of the company and exposed to the same risks as outlined above.